 “Or suppose a woman has ten silver coins and loses one.
 Doesn’t she light a lamp, sweep the house and search carefully until she finds it?
 And when she finds it, she calls her friends and neighbors together and says, ‘Rejoice with me; I have found my lost coin.’
 In the same way, I tell you, there is rejoicing in the presence of the angels of God over one sinner who repents.”

-Additionally, women received ten silver coins as a wedding gift from their groom¹.
-They wore this special piece of jewelry as a necklace or a headband-like ornament.
+Additionally, according the Jewish culture, women received ten silver coins on their wedding day as a wedding gift from their groom¹.
+They wore these valuable coins as a necklace or a headband-like ornament.

 It would be like our modern version of a wedding ring.
 It was a gift from her groom and had high sentimental value.
-The coins showed the woman’s status as a faithful wife.
+The coins also showed the woman’s status as a faithful wife.

 The Lost Coin